 And done!
 Now, chill the dough.

-The reasons we need to chill the pie dough before rolling
+Why do we need to chill the pie dough before rolling it?

-- We can remain the butter pieces: When the dough is just made, it is too soft to roll.
-(Again, we want to let the butter remain as small pieces for a flaky pie crust!)
+- The butter can remain in pieces: When the dough is just made, it is too soft to roll.
+(Again, we want to keep the butter in small pieces to create a flaky pie crust!)

-- You can roll it easier: The gluten in flour gets weakened after resting it in the fridge.
-You'll feel less resistance as you roll the dough when the glutens is rested.
+- You can roll it more easily: The gluten in flour gets weakened after resting it in the fridge.
+You'll feel less resistance as you roll the dough when the glutens are rested.

-💡 While I'm chilling the dough, I usually work on the pie filling or other preps.
+While chilling the dough, I usually work on the pie filling or other preps.
 Or you can make it the day before and let it rest overnight.

 📌 How To Roll Pie Dough